Search

 What Is A Renaissance Man?

-A Renaissance Man, both in the past and now, is someone:
+A Renaissance Man, both in the past and present, is someone:

 Although we use the term “Renaissance,” people have displayed these characteristics for a much longer period of time.
 Aristotle, for example, is a much earlier example.